Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 The Tottori Sand Dunes offer an extraordinary adventure in Japan’s coastal desert.
 At Tottori, the beauty of sand, sea, and sky come together to create a truly unique and unforgettable experience.

-From exciting activities and breathtaking views to fascinating ecosystems and local legends, the Tottori Sand Dunes promise an exciting journey.
-A journey that leaves a lasting impression on every tourist’s heart.
+From exciting activities and breathtaking views to fascinating ecosystems and local legends, the Tottori Sand Dunes promise an exciting journey that will leave a lasting impression on every tourist’s heart.

 Aomori Prefecture